 We will not discriminate against you in a manner prohibited by the CCPA because you exercise your CCPA rights.

 California's "Shine the Light" law permits California residents to request certain information regarding our disclosure of PI to third parties for their own direct marketing purposes.
 We do not share personal information with third parties for their direct marketing purposes.
-If you are a California resident, you may request information about our compliance with the Shine the Light law by contacting us at firstname.lastname@example.org or by sending a letter to 6826 Black Horse Pike, Egg Harbor Township, NJ 08234 ATTN: Legal Department.
-Any such request must include "California Privacy Rights Request" in the first line of the description and include your name, street address, city, state, and ZIP code.
-Please note that we are only required to respond to one request per customer each year.
+If you are a California resident, you may request information about our compliance with the Shine the Light law by contacting us at firstname.lastname@example.org or by sending a letter to 6826 Black Horse Pike, Egg Harbor Township, NJ 08234 ATTN: Legal Department/California Privacy Inquiry.
+Any such request must include "California Shine the Light Request" in the first line of the description and include your name, street address, city, state, and ZIP code.
+Please note that we are only required to respond to one request per customer each calendar year.

-As these rights and your CCPA rights exist under different legal regimes, you must exercise your rights under each law separately.CCPARequests@spirithalloween.com.
-You may also write to us at:
+As these rights and your CCPA rights exist under different legal regimes, you must exercise your rights under each law separately.

 Although our online service(s) are intended for an audience over the age of majority, any California residents under the age of eighteen (18) who have registered to use our online services, and who posted content or information on the online service, can request removal by contacting us at email@example.com detailing where the content or information is posted and attesting that you posted it.
 We will then make reasonably good faith efforts to remove the post from prospective public view or anonymize it, so the minor cannot be individually identified to the extent required by applicable law.
 This removal process cannot ensure complete or comprehensive removal.
 For instance, third parties may have republished or archived content by search engines and others that we do not control.